 Note: it is important to determine the leading cause of humidity in the crawl space.
-Leaking water pipes and lack of proper drainage are some of the major cause of increased humidity.
+Leaking water pipes and lack of proper drainage are some of the major causes of increased humidity.
 Fixing these problems can greatly lower the level of humidity in the crawl space.

 How to select a crawl space dehumidifier for your home?

 Today there are so many brands of crawl space dehumidifiers in the market it can feel overwhelming for many homeowners to choose the right one.
-Once you have determined the level of humidity in the crawl space you need to measure the size the crawl space (in cubic feet).
+Once you have determined the level of humidity in the crawl space you need to measure the size of the crawl space (in cubic feet).

-With this information, you can easily determine the capacity and air flow requirement the crawlspace dehumidifier should have.
+With this information, you can easily determine the capacity and airflow requirement the crawlspace dehumidifier should have.